About this guide

 You could get the kids involved in making a gift or cook up a batch of gifts from your kitchen.

 Many of us will get new or upgraded gadgets this Christmas.
 If your old model still works, why not gift this on to someone else, or choose to recycle your old computer, TV, or MP3 player?
 Visit Planet Ark’s RecyclingNearYou website for details.
-The also an the National Television and Computer Recycling Scheme for televisions and computers, printers and computer products such as keyboards, mice and hard-drives.
+There's also the National Television and Computer Recycling Scheme for televisions and computers, printers and computer products such as keyboards, mice and hard-drives.
 If you're shopping for new home entertainment gadgets and technology or electric appliances, energy-efficient models will have lower running costs.

 Try to avoid gifts that are battery operated or look for those that can run off mains power—or give a battery charger and some rechargeable batteries as a gift.